 The Board of Directors of Pacific Hydro is responsible for ensuring that the Company maintains an appropriate corporate governance structure.
 The key objective of Pacific Hydro’s corporate governance structure is to protect and further enhance shareholder value by ensuring the integrity of reporting, and by maintaining appropriate internal controls.

-Although Pacific Hydro is unlisted, its Board of Directors refers to the Australian Stock Exchange Corporate Governance Council’s “Corporate Governance Principles and Recommendations” (ASX Standards) as the benchmark for standards of good governance practice.
+Although unlisted, Pacific Hydro’s Board of Directors refers to the Australian Stock Exchange Corporate Governance Council’s “Corporate Governance Principles and Recommendations” (ASX Standards) as the benchmark for standards of good governance practice.
 The ASX Standards identify 8 principles and 29 recommendations, which are intended to maximise corporate performance and accountability for the benefit of shareholders and for the overall protection of the integrity of the broader economy.

 This section of the website details the level and nature of compliance that Pacific Hydro aims to achieve against each of the principles identified in the ASX Standards.
 Where appropriate, and as recommended by the ASX Standards, links to documents which demonstrate such compliance have been included.